Skip to content

 Array-like parameters

-• Broadcasting mechanism has been completely refactored and now supports parameters.
-Many parameters in VBT, such as SL and TP, are array-like and can be provided per row, column, and even element.
-Internally, even a scalar is treated like a regular time series and broadcasted along other proper time series.
-Thus, to test multiple parameter combinations, one had to tile other time series such that all shapes perfectly match.
+• The broadcasting mechanism has been completely refactored and now supports parameters.
+Many parameters in VBT, such as SL and TP, are array-like and can be provided per row, per column, or even per element.
+Internally, even a scalar is treated as a regular time series and is broadcast along with other proper time series.
+Previously, to test multiple parameter combinations, you had to tile other time series so that all shapes matched perfectly.
 With this feature, the tiling procedure is performed automatically!

 Write a steep slope indicator without indicator factory